nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/DAILY_JOURNAL_SAVING_ENTRIES.md

         body: JSON.stringify(newJournalEntry)
     })
-        .then()  // <-- Get all journal entries
+        .then()  // <-- Get all journal entries .then()  // <-- Broadcast the state change event
     ```
-1. In journal form module, invoke method to save entry method.
-1. Once the save operation is complete dispatch a new event to the Event Hub that the state of the entries data provider has changed.
-Here's an example of what your click event listener would look like in the journal form component.
-    ```js
-    eventHub.addEventListener("click", e => {
-        // Invoke factory function

-        // Send new entry object to
-        saveJournalEntry(newEntryObject)
-            .then(
-                // Dispatch new custom event that state has changed )
-    })
-    ```
+## Saving New Journal Entry Process

+1. In your **`JournalForm`** component module listen for the click on the **Record Journal Entry** button at the bottom of your form.
+1. Use `document.querySelector` to select your input fields.
+1. Use the `.value` property on the input field elements to get the text that you typed/chose.
+1. Build a new object representation of a journal entry.
+Make sure the keys are consistent with the existing objects in your API.
+1. Invoke the save function that you created in your provider component above.

+## Entry List Reacts to State Change

-1. Now refactor your entry list component to listen for the event you dispatched.
-That listener function for render the list again with the new data.
+Now refactor your entry list component to listen for the state change event you dispatched in the data provider module.
+In the event listener get the new state and render the HTML representations again.

 ## Challenges